top of page

 Excerpt From: Ambush

-The morning sun broke through the mist and the company was bathed in warm light.
+The morning sun broke through the mist and bathed the company in warm light.
 Rowan focused on the huge dark form of Hathunor as he paced at the head of their column.

-Another howl sounded from within the forest, its timbre raising the hair on the back of her neck.
+Another howl sounded from within the forest, its timbre raising the hairs on the back of Rowan’s neck.
 It was Hathunor’s signal to run.

 “Was that Hathunor?”
 Arynilas asked from Rowan’s right.